 Definition of a classic How a literary work earns classic status

-A work of art doesn’t become a classic because it fits a certain formula, neither because it correspond with a set of rules.
-It becomes a classic because it has a long lived freshness that has stood the time and owns the power to communicate with newer generations.
+A work of art doesn’t become a classic because it fits a certain formula, neither because it corresponds with a set of rules.
+It becomes a classic because it has a long-lived freshness that has stood the time and owns the power to communicate with newer generations.

 Being an art work of the highest class is one part, another is the ability in a work of art to serve as a model.
 For instance, Montaigne’s Essays are not only celebrated for its many interesting philosophical subjects, but also as a creation of a new genre, the essay.
-In a similar way would Boccaccio with The Decameron accomplish something new; besides from writing a collection of excellent stories, he also created a new genre: the short-story.
+In similar fashion would Boccaccio with The Decameron, besides from writing a collection of excellent stories, create a new genre: the short-story.

 There are nevertheless some exceptions from the rule, some literary works remain classics because they have earned a high status in the literary corpus and other by different reasons: the author is of general high culture significance or the work was of true importance of the development of the art in that time.
-This could said to be true about Julie, or the New Heloise by Rousseau which remains a classic, but read by very few.
+This holds to be true about Julie, or the New Heloise by Rousseau which remains a classic, but read by very few.

 The way to earn classic status is often both through critics and readers.
 Without doubt are their literary works which supposed qualities among critics have been questioned by the reader audience and vice versa.

 The conception of a standard

-The word classic is not only about quality or status.
-As in the literary movement classicism, it is rather about some rules ro standards, decorum, which an artist should follow.
+The word classic has far wider connotations than merely quality or status.
+As in the literary movement classicism, it is rather about some rules of standards, decorum, which an artist should follow.
 The French classicism in the 17th century had strict rules about how a drama would look like.

 Whereas the word classic refers to a value or standard in a broader sense, the word classical refers to certain things and most often the epoch of the Greek and Roman antique.
 The words are further blended by the fact that many art works from the period is called classic.
 Although not all works from that era can be considered classics by any means, they do belong to an era which itself has set standards for many art forms.